 Elissa Hirsh, a fellow Weston A. Price Foundation chapter leader, has shared this recipe with our Gratitude group in one of her daily appreciations, and said I may publish it!
 I highly recommend sardines with bones as nutrient-dense “fast food” as well as a good source of calcium, especially for those who are avoiding dairy!
-Another one of our community members, Pillar Van Patten, made the recipe and took a photo for me to share!
+Another one of our community members, Pilar Van Patten, made the recipe and took a photo for me to share!
 I haven’t tried it yet, but it I will!

 Learn more about the benefits of sardines in another article I wrote, which includes a recipe as well!

 ½ C (1 stick) butter*, softened and cut into large cubes [Sandrine’s note: we recommend raw or cultured butter from pastured cows]